But surely that knowledge does not change how humans have or will experience time?

 4.1 Time as Subjective Experience

-We usually think of time as a unidimensional and universal way of structuring our social lives.
+We usually consider time a unidimensional and universal way of structuring our social lives.
 It is what we use to put some orderliness around it.

-Although time plays a fundamental role in human activities, we tend to think it flows similarly for all of us.
+Although time plays a fundamental role in human activities, we think it flows similarly for all of us.
 We also tend to believe that people experience time in the same way.
 That, however, is very far from the truth.

 The following lines are from Edgar Schein’s excellent book on Organisational Culture and Leadership, in which he explains the central role that the perception of time plays in people’s interactions:

 Think of punctuality, for example, in Western versus Middle Eastern cultures.
 Arriving late for a meeting in Beirut (mainly because of traffic) is not as inconceivable as it might be in Munich.